bseverns/DiceLoop/README.md

 pair of modulators ride shotgun with your knob moves.
 The reseed button + reset button chord calls into `toggleChaosModulators()` and prints the new state over serial so you always know whether the gremlins are active.

+- **Tempo lock** – Keep the same chord held for about a second after the modulators flip and the firmware will toggle the stutter engine between the legacy probabilistic mode and a tempo-locked subdivision mode.
+The tempo is pulled from the current primary delay time, so dial your slapback to the song and the glitch gates will grid themselves automatically.

 - **Mix sway** – A slow LFO nudges the wet/dry balance.
 Higher density means faster swings, so glitch hurricanes get a little extra motion.